Philosophical Theology

 Intending the Canvas, Not the Stain – Non-Closure in Divine Sovereignty:

 In Molinism, God’s decretive intention is purely at the macro-level.
-To miss that is to miss the relevant dissimilarity with Calvinism.
+To miss this is to miss the relevant dissimilarity with Calvinism.
 God decree intends the world as a whole outcome that maximizes his glory.
 The distinguishing factor is that specific sins within that world remain unintended, as they are truly structural byproducts of independent creaturely freedom over which God lacks control.
 Within a distinctly Molinistic framework, God intends only a complete feasible canvas, and not the darkened brushstrokes that are fixed upon the canvas.
-Essentially, because God does not determine the internal mechanics of human choices, the non-closure defense holds intact.
-Furthermore, because God can neither extract nor attach sin, there can be no determinative “authorship” of it.
+Essentially, because God does not determine the internal mechanics of human choices in a decretive sense, the non-closure defense holds intact.
+Furthermore, because God can neither extract nor attach sin to any set of circumstances as he pleases, there can be no determinative “authorship” of sin.

-The short of it is, regarding the decree, the set of all possible worlds is comprised of necessary truths.
+The short of it is, regarding the decree, the set of all possible worlds are objects of God’s natural knowledge.
 God then consults his infallible middle knowledge to infer which possible worlds can be actualized.
 God then freely intends, according to his good pleasure, a complete feasible world to govern for his own purposes.
+Nowhere in the those three logical moments does God orchestrate sin.
+Therefore, sin is clearly unintended as it relates to the creative decree.

 By contrast, in Calvinism there is no such pre-volitional buffer because God actively determines the free choices of men.
-Within Calvinism, there are infinite possibilities available to God for actualization that are not available under a Molinistic framework.
-That’s because in Calvinism, specific sins (as well as praiseworthy intentions) are not just incorporated into the decree but positively determined into the decree itself.
-Necessarily, because God can actualize any possibility, he can both extract sinful choices and add them according to his good pleasure.
-(This is not so with Molinism.)
+How this works is that within Calvinism, there are infinite possibilities available to God for actualization that are not available under a Molinistic framework.
+That’s because in Calvinism, specific sins (as well as praiseworthy intentions) are not just located in the decree but positively determined as part of the decree.
+Necessarily, because God can actualize any possibility, he can extract sinful intentions or add them under identical circumstances according to his good pleasure.
+(This is not an entailment of Molinism.)

-Therefore, Calvinists who wish to employ non-closure must therefore insist that sin functions strictly as an unintended but foreseen byproduct within the decree and not as a positively chosen instrument, intended end, or intended means to an end.
+Therefore, Calvinists who wish to employ non-closure must therefore insist that sin functions strictly as an unintended but foreseen byproduct within the decree and not as (i) a positively chosen instrument, (ii) an intended end, or (iii) an intended means to an end.
 But this belies theological determinism.
 Yet conversely, if the Calvinist tries to define sin as an intended means to redemption, it would by definition collapse the non-closure defense.

 Getting Deeper:

-At this point it’s crucial to recognize that non-closure means that if an agent intends an end (E), and knows that E entails a consequence (C), it does not logically follow that the agent therefore intends C. Again, intention is not closed under known entailment.
+It would me helpful to review more precisely that non-closure means that if an agent intends an end (E), and knows that E entails a consequence (C), it does not logically follow that the agent therefore intends C. Again, intention is not closed under known entailment.
 Accordingly, one can intend E while merely foreseeing, accepting, or permitting C as a foreseen but unintended side effect or byproduct.
 The immediate takeaway is that intention tracks what the agent positively aims at or sets as a goal, and not with everything they know will (or must) result from that goal.
 However, if C functions as an intended means to E (e.g., God chooses C in order to achieve E), then God does intend C. Non-closure does not shield this.

 The Calvinist Equivocation:

 Calvinists often appeal to this principle by saying something like: “God intends the good end (a world that displays His glory and redemption), and although he knows this entails sin, he does not intend the sin itself.”
 This only “works” if these Calvinists use a weak, Molinist-friendly sense of intention.
-Calvinists can be too quick to borrow the macro-level decretive principle from non-Calvinists with respect to the intention to actualize a world where sin remains a non-intended byproduct.
 But this clashes with consistent Calvinism, which requires a strong, determinative sense of intention.
-When God decrees a possible world, he does not merely select a world but instead positively determines the very truth-values of the counterfactuals as components of the plan.
+When God decrees a possible world within a Calvinistic framework, he does not merely select a world but instead positively determines the truth-values of creaturely counterfactuals as components of the plan.
 Here, sin is not a mere byproduct that God is required to work with but a positively intended event that serves a greater intended purpose.

 This Calvinist defense lies chiefly with using two different meanings of “intention.”
 Calvinists cannot consistently invoke the weak sense (mere selection + foresight) to claim non-closure protects God, and then rely on the strong sense (meticulous determination all the way down) to remain faithful Calvinists.

-At the end of the day, non-closure only applies cleanly when the agent lacks determinative control over the negative consequence (as in Molinism).
-Yet if the divine decree itself determines the evil consequences, the “unintended byproduct” claim collapses.
+At the end of the day, within the context of the divine decree non-closure only applies cleanly when the Agent (God) lacks determinative control over the negative consequence (as in Molinism).
+Yet if the divine decree includes determination of evil consequences, the “unintended byproduct” claim collapses.

 Teleological Asymmetry, a Solution for the Divine Decree and the Problem of Evil:

 The Reformed solution is not with non-closure but instead rests on a basic and profound teleological asymmetry within the single decree.
-God ordains a history that entails transgression for a morally sufficient reason, presumably the maximal manifestation of his attributes, particularly sovereign grace and redeeming love.
+God ordains a history that entails transgression for a morally sufficient reason, including the manifestation of his attributes, particularly sovereign grace and redeeming love.
 One example might be that the elect could never fully appreciate the depth of divine mercy had they not been chosen out of genuine ruin.
-Perhaps reprobation and unconditional election makes better worshippers out of the redeemed.
-Regardless of the morally sufficient reasons of a God who is accountable to no one, the comprehensive determination of all things does not compromise human accountability or implicate God in the malice of sin.
+(Existential understanding supersedes purely abstract understanding.)
+Or perhaps, reprobation and unconditional election make better worshippers out of the redeemed.
+Regardless of the morally sufficient reasons of God (who is accountable to no one), the comprehensive determination of all things does not compromise human accountability or implicate God in the malice of sin.
 As long as fallen agents actively desire, execute, and approve their own transgressions, there is no sound reason to dismiss their culpability.
 To argue that God’s determination of their sin somehow makes them unaccountable is to argue by way of false disjunction.
-The incompatibilst must show how willed and responsible intentions are incompatible with causal divine determinism.
+The incompatibilst must show how willed, responsible intentions are incompatible with causal divine determinism.

 God’s intention is teleologically fixed on the glorious redemption he has secured, while the sinner alone bears the moral responsibility for the evil he willingly commits without any morally sufficient reason.
 We needn’t go further than that.